Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_21_STAR_Alignment/STAR_Alignment.md

 STAR employs a "seed-and-extension" strategy to efficiently map sequencing reads to a reference genome.
 This approach balances computational efficiency with alignment accuracy, making it powerful for RNA-Seq data analysis.

 ### **Seed Phase**
 The first phase of the seed-and-extension strategy involves identifying short sequences, called "seeds," within the sequencing reads.
-These seeds are chosen because they exactly match subsequences in the reference genome.
+These seeds are chosen because they exactly match some subsequences in the reference genome.
 By focusing on exact matches, STAR can utilize efficient string search algorithms such as the Burrows-Wheeler Transform (BWT) or Suffix Arrays to rapidly locate potential regions of alignment.
 This step significantly reduces the search space, narrowing the possible locations where the full read might align.

-#### **Advantages of Seeds:**
-- Efficiency: Exact matching enables the use of precomputed indices like the Suffix Array or BWT, speeding up the search process.

-- Scalability: This approach allows the alignment algorithm to handle large genomes and datasets.

-#### **Disadvantages of Seeds:**
-- Memory Intensity: Building and storing indices for the reference genome can require substantial computational resources.

-- High Computational Cost: Despite the efficiency of exact match algorithms, the sheer volume of reads in high-throughput sequencing datasets can make this step computationally expensive.

 ### **Extension Phase**
 Once potential seed locations are identified, the algorithm extends these matches to align the entire read.
 This involves dealing with mismatches, insertions, deletions, and splicing events that may occur within the read.
 STAR is especially good at this phase by: